Healthy Egos and Spiritual Development

-I can understand however why a teacher of spiritual psychology or non-duality would advise people to keep taking their psychiatric medications (and never suggest they could ever be off them): not only would he want to disclaim any medical knowledge, but he would not want to be liable legally.
+I can understand however why a teacher of spiritual psychology or non-duality would advise people to keep taking their psychiatric medications (and never suggest they could ever be off them): not only would they want to disclaim any medical knowledge, but they would not want to be liable legally.
 One could also argue that if someone believes it’s helping them, and it appears to help them be more mentally stable, that stability or relative mental quiet would be a first good step—for example to “hearing” something that helps them have an insight.
 But what I’ve observed with people is that psychiatric meds also cloud the mind and numb the feelings, and potentially affect the body in many, often undesirable ways.

 The assumption, the worldview behind the psychiatric medicines is that we are made of matter, and our feelings, moods, perceptions and everything experienced is caused by this machinery of the brain, and that that machine is broken (and I perceive an element of moral judgement too in the psychiatric view, as well as a need to control and dominate: egoic qualities).
 So cause and effect are thought to rule, and the drugs are seen to supposedly modify the operation of the machinery in order to compensate for what’s missing: some neurotransmitter, some balance of chemicals.
-But in fact even at the level of appearances, studies have shown that anti-depressants—Prozac being the classic example (an SSRI or “Serotonin Re-uptake inhibitor)—are no better than, and sometimes worse than, placebos.
+But in fact even at the level of appearances, studies have shown that antidepressants—Prozac being the classic example (an SSRI or “Serotonin Reuptake Inhibitor)—are no better than, and sometimes worse than, placebos.
 This is a big embarrassment for the pharmaceutical industry and their “serotonin hypothesis”.
 In fact it’s their own studies that have shown this!
 So their own studies have shown that a neurotransmitter does not cause a mood.

 That neurotransmitters aren’t the cause of our moods and feelings should be obvious to anyone who has actually closely observed their own experiences.
 How many times have you been walking around thinking some drug—let’s say too much coffee—or some situation in the world, such as a controlling husband or wife, was causing your mood or feelings, and then someone says something, or you have a beautiful conversation, or some insight pops into your head and your whole outlook suddenly changes, shifts into another feelings, a higher mood?
 A chemical or a person didn’t cause that.
 And neither can you trace it back to some cause that you can reliably reproduce in a linear fashion.
 Another conversation about the same topic with the same person may have no effect on your mood.
-There is no technique or machinery that can be derived, other than theories and hypotheses and assumptions.
+There is no technique or machinery that can be derived, other than theories, hypotheses and assumptions.
 We are so trained and conditioned to think that if something happens, something is perceived or experienced, there must be a cause by something that it’s an effect of (some other thing, some previous cause).
-Even our language is structured that way: “some-thing made him happy”, “What made you depressed?” (meaning what thing, person, or situation caused your misery).
-People will ask “Why are you so happy today?” and want to know, and assume, the cause is some situation, person, or thing: you are having a love affair with a person, got a big raise, won a big contract, are high on a drug, got a new car, etc… or maybe you’re just crazy.
-Causeless happiness is not normally part of the lexicon.
+Even our language is structured that way: “something made him happy”, “What made you depressed?” (meaning what thing, person, or situation caused your misery).
+People will ask “Why are you so happy today?” and want to know, and assume, the cause is from some situation, person, or thing: you are having a love affair with a person, got a big raise, won a big contract, are high on a drug, got a new car, etc… or maybe you’re just crazy!
+Causeless happiness is not normally part of the lexicon…

 There’s this view in spiritual circles and some wisdom teachings, that as an adult to find the Source and realize Awareness again, this constitutes a greater depth, a coming full circle to a more reflective or self-aware awareness.
 A “being aware of being aware” as one teacher puts it.
 So having transcended the healthy ego and the world of experiences and knowledge one had developed as a seemingly separate entity, I am reversing the movement to greater complexity and suffering, and going back to simplicity and peace, happiness.

 There is credit to this view in the sense that the love one has to offer is qualitatively different than the love of a baby or child.
 A child’s happiness may brighten some moments when we encounter them, but a sage’s happiness, or even a happy adult who isn’t a sage, can potentially have an effect far greater.
 What is “transmitted” from a sage?
-There’ nothing going from one place to another … since cause and effect are nothing but an imposed concept, what is actually going on?
+There is nothing going from one place to another … since cause and effect are nothing but an imposed concept, what is actually going on?
 It’s hard to say, because it doesn’t fit into how we normally talk, think, understand, and see the world.
 Freedom is totally outside any box.
 Since nothing is actually separate in reality—there are no separate entities anywhere in existence—it stands to reason that as I change, everything changes.
 Psychologically, perception covers all; spiritually, All covers All: I am part and not separate from All.
 So seeing clearly What Is, not polluting the world with further reactions that add to the false perception that constitutes the error of being a separate self, “I” add to freedom.
 It makes no rational sense, but there it is.

 This is not solipsism—it’s not saying that everything is in my mind—it’s saying everything in reality, which is both what is experiencing and being experienced as one and the same, always now, the reality of which is hidden to the normal senses, is at peace and shining freely in the unknown, knowing itself only.

 It starts to sound like gibberish or poetry to talk about ultimate things.
 But that’s the nature of the game.
 To even talk about it as a subject, topic, separate thing or imagine it, is ridiculous in a way, a cosmic joke… but what can we do as minds, inherently limited?
-We want clues and guideposts.
+We want clues and guideposts…